dexmcmillan/cartogrammer/README.md

 Turn shapefiles into grids of evenly spaced squares for use in grid cartograms.

-See an example useage here:
+See an example useage [here](https://nbviewer.org/github/dexmcmillan/cbc-data/blob/main/notebooks-other/20220630-CARTOGRAMMEREXAMPLE/20220630-CARTOGRAMMEREXAMPLE.ipynb).

 ### Useage